magpowell/magpowell.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://gentinelab.eee.columbia.edu/home'>Gentine Lab, Columbia University</a>.
+subtitle: Researcher with the <a href='https://gentinelab.eee.columbia.edu/home'>Gentine Lab, Columbia University</a>.

 profile:
   align: right